rbuchberger/jekyll_icon_list/README.md

 really need a plugin and an extra file to render 3 lines of simple code?
 In the future I'd like to streamline this.

-### Liquid variables

-You can't pass in liquid variables yet.
-It's on the to-do list.

 ## Contributing

-Bug reports and pull requests are welcome. https://github.com/rbuchberger/jekyll_icon_list
+Bug reports, feature requests, and pull requests are welcome. https://github.com/rbuchberger/jekyll_icon_list
 Contact: robert@robert-buchberger.com

 I've been using rubocop with the default settings, and would appreciate if pull requests did the